School Resource Officer Practitioner Designation

 II.
 Option = 88 hours

-64 hours Participants may select any combination of FCPTI juvenile-related training classes that will equal 64 hours.
+Participants may select any combination of FCPTI juvenile-related training classes that will equal the remaining balance for a total of 88 hours.

 To download a SRO Specialist Application, just click the link provided.